Wholesome Wave: Fruit & Vegetable Prescription Program (FVRx)

-FVRx History
+FVRx history

 In 2010, Wholesome Wave implemented a feasibility study where a total of 246 participants were served in five New England cities through work with three healthcare partners and a statewide network of farmers markets during the 2010 farmers' market season.
 The CAVU foundation, Ceiling and Visibility Unlimited, sponsored the clinics that administer the Fruit & Veggie Prescription Program.
 The Massachusetts Department of Agriculture as well as Wholesome Wave each contributed $10,000 in seed money to the pilot program.

 Wholesome Wave expanded the program during its 2011 pilot season to sites in Massachusetts, Maine, California and Rhode Island.
 In 2012, the program expanded to include twelve sites in seven states throughout the United States and the District of Columbia.

 In July 2013, FVRx launched a four-month-long pilot that brought the program to two New York City Hospitals in Harlem and the Bronx.
 The pilot was run through partnership with the New York City Health and Hospitals Corporation (HHC) and was funded through a $250,000 grant from the Laurie M. Tisch Illumination Fund as part of their Healthy Food and Community Change initiative.
 "The Fruit and Vegetable Prescription Program — FVRx — turns local farmers markets into pharmacies," says the Wall Street Journal.
 "Patients receive $2 of 'Health Bucks' coupons for each member of the family, and the coupons can be used to buy fresh produce once a week.
 Health Bucks are redeemable at any of the city's 142 farmers markets."
 In 2014, the FVRx NYC HHC Pilot expanded to three hospitals in the city.
 The New York Times lauds the program as a "win-win endeavor."

-FVRx Process
+FVRx process

 For a patient and their children to participate in the program, they are enrolled by their primary care provider who then introduces them to a nutritionist.
 The nutritionist will then meet with the participants each month to establish a plan that will reinforce healthy eating habits within the family.
 After their level of need is established based on consumption habits and Body Mass Index (BMI), the family's health care provider will then distribute prescriptions of a specified number of servings of fruits and vegetables per day.
 These prescriptions can then be redeemed at participating farmers' markets.
 These prescriptions can be redeemed weekly throughout participation in the 4- to 6-month-long program and are refilled monthly by the health care provider who will set new goals for healthy eating.

-Healthy Food Commerce Investments (HFCI)

-Healthy Food Commerce Investments (HFCI) helps to direct capital towards the development of regional food infrastructure by facilitating investments in local "food hubs."
-The initiative was started in 2011 as a way to encourage reform of food distribution within local food systems.